Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Since 1956 Rover had been working on the Rover P6 project.
 The intention was to develop a cheaper car than the P4 which would sell in higher volume.
 Right from the start, it was intended to use a base unit body shell and separate bolt on body panels.
 Where the P6 slotted into the Rover range seemed to be the only thing the company’s management agreed on.
 The Sales Department wanted a six-cylinder engine as befitting the status of a Rover.

-However, the Designers, led by Technical Director Robert Boyle, felt the existing Rover six cylinder, an inlet over exhaust unit, was well past its prime and wanted an all-new overhead camshaft engine with a mere four cylinders.
+However, the Designers, led by Technical Director Robert Boyle, felt the existing Rover six-cylinder engine, an inlet over exhaust unit, was well past its prime and wanted an all-new overhead camshaft engine with a mere four cylinders.

 Opposition to the Rover P6 plan